elixir-search/sample/README.md

 ## Behind the Scenes

-Searchex auto-creates a hidden directory `~/.searchex` on your Searchex host machine.
+Searchex auto-creates a hidden directory `~/.searchex` on your Searchex host.
 Under this directory, there is one subdirectory for each Repo.
 Each Repo directory can contain one or more `config` files.

     ~/.searchex
       |-- local